 Our founder and president

-Allison Boyd founded Metro Music Makers as a private Atlanta-based music studio offering in-home music lessons.
+Allison Jarrell founded Metro Music Makers as a private Atlanta-based music studio offering in-home music lessons.
 She has been teaching since 1992 (sometimes as many as 78 students per week herself), with students ranging from 3 years of age to senior citizens, and those with special needs.
 In addition to overseeing a variety of instructors in the Metro Music Makers family, she is a board-certified Music Therapist licensed in the State of Georgia.
 Allison’s music therapy experience includes working in special needs classes, in private behavioral therapy and research with children diagnosed with autism, in music therapy and research with neonates, as a music therapist at a drug and alcohol rehab for teens, and as a music therapist in mental health settings working with adults diagnosed with a range of disorders including schizophrenia, PTSD, depression, bipolar disorder, anxiety and dissociative disorders.

 Originally from Easley, South Carolina, Allison attended the Greenville Fine Arts Center, and earned her Bachelor of Music in Music Therapy from Florida State University (cum laude).
 She also served a six-month internship at San Antonio State Hospital (a mental health institution).
 Allison pursued a career as a singer/songwriter after college, recording three EPs and one full-length album.
 While touring, she was hired by Mars Music, Inc. to implement the Babies Make Music program in the metro Atlanta area.

 In addition, Allison was a finalist in the Greenville Symphony Orchestra Russian Music Festival Piano Competition in 1990 and a semifinalist in the Young Keyboard Artists Association International Piano Competition in 1990.
 She toured with the band Life As Mary from 2000-2003, including an exciting showcase with A&R exposure at the 2002 Atlanta Music Conference.